Lo-Dough: The Ultimate Low Fat Pizza Base

 A great way to make your pizza as filling and nutritious as possible is to get as many vegetables on there as possible.
 Red onion, black olives, mushrooms, sweetcorn, cherry tomatoes, courgettes and artichoke are our favourites.
 Think veggies before meat and your pizzas will be even more guilt-free and nutritious.
 A drizzle of smokey hot sauce or spots of pesto can also bring a pizza to life.

 Use a pizza stone or piping hot baking tray

 Lo-Dough works incredibly well baked on a pizza stone.
 These are readily available and can be used to really crisp up your base and give a true pizzeria finish to your creations.
 Lo-Dough also works a treat in wood-fired pizza ovens, so don't miss out if you're at a pizza party with a lovely wood-fired oven.

-Use an Airfryer
+Try using an Airfryer

 Sweet Pizzas & Dessert Pizzas